Homeownership is the American Dream.

 Take time to look over your homeowners insurance policy.
+Specifically the Dec Page.
 Add up how much coverage you are your getting…not the premium you pay, but the coverage you’re receiving.
-Add up your Dwelling, Detached Structures, and Personal Property limits.
+Add up the following coverage limits:

 That’s a lot of coverage!
 And we’re not looking at everything.

 Now look at your annual premium.
-How many years will it take to pay for those 3 coverages alone?
+How many years will it take to pay for those three coverages alone?